genie9090/ssm-session-client/README.md

 ## SSH

 SSH over SSM integration can be used via the `ssh` command.
-Ensure the target instance has SSH authenticaiton configured before connecting.
+Ensure the target instance has SSH authentication configured before connecting.
 This feature is meant to be used in SSH configuration files according to the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html).

-First you need to configure `$HOME/.ssh/config` or `%USERPROFILE%\.ssh\config` (Windows)
+You need to configure the ProxyCommand `$HOME/.ssh/config` (Linux/macOS) or `%USERPROFILE%\.ssh\config` (Windows).

 ```shell
 # SSH over Session Manager